Tony Walsh (priest): Murphy Report

 Chapter 19 of the Murphy Report was released by a High Court ruling on 15 December 2010 following the trial.
 On 17 December 2010 the Irish Times published the following quote from the report:

 "Fr Tony Walsh is probably the most notorious child sexual abuser to have come to the attention of the Commission...
 His pattern of behaviour is such that it is likely that he has abused hundreds of children." – Introduction to Chapter 19 of the Murphy Report.

-Current Status
+Current status

-Walsh is currently being held in custody in a Dublin jail where he is a Listener.

-He was due for release in 2021 but had his sentence extended by a further two years in July of that year.
+Due for release in 2021 he had his sentence extended by a further two years in July of that year.
 By the time of his December 2018 guilty plea, Walsh had already been in prison for 13 years.
 He was sentenced to another four years for similar offences in July 2022.

+It was reported in November 2024 that Walsh had been released.